segmentio/segment-docs/src/connections/destinations/catalog/saasquatch-v2/index.md

 1. From the Destinations catalog page in the Segment App, click **Add Destination**.
 2. Search for **SaaSquatch v2** in the Destinations Catalog, and select the **SaaSquatch v2** destination.
 3. Choose which Source should send data to the **SaaSquatch v2** destination.
-4. Login to the [SaaSquatch portal](https://app.referralsaasquatch.com/){:target="_blank"}.
+4. Log in to the [SaaSquatch portal](https://app.referralsaasquatch.com/){:target="_blank"}.
-5. Navigate to the Integrations page by selecting Settings > Integrations.
+5. Navigate to the Integrations page by selecting **Settings > Integrations**.
 6. Find and enable the Segment integration.
-7. Within the "Segment Destination" tab, copy the API Key.
+7. Within the **Segment Destination** tab, copy the API Key.
-8. Enter the copied **API Key** in the **SaaSquatch v2** destination settings in Segment.
+8. Enter the copied API Key in the SaaSquatch v2 destination settings in Segment.

 ## Supported methods